csterritt/worker-d1-drizzle/README.md

 There are tests for each of these modes (and general functionality) in the `e2e-tests` directory.

+#### 404 behavior

+This app responds to unknown routes with a rendered 404 page but an HTTP 200 status.
+End-to-end tests intentionally assert a 200 status while checking that the response body contains the 404-page content (e.g., "Page Not Found").

 #### Setup for development

 [For generating/synchronizing types based on your Worker configuration run](https://developers.cloudflare.com/workers/wrangler/commands/#types):